No Tags Found!

 From India, Jalalpur

 Thank you, Ashutoshji and Amitkumarji, for the valuable suggestions.
-Adding to this, I do have an email in which the HR SPOC mentioned that "We can facilitate early release, but you will be required to pay the notice recovery amount after in your FNF settlement."
+Adding to this, I have an email in which the HR SPOC mentioned, "We can facilitate early release, but you will be required to pay the notice recovery amount after in your FNF settlement."
 There are also instructions for my manager to mention my last working day on the online portal.
 On the very next day after that email, my reporting manager set the LWD for me, which was 30 days from the resignation date.

-I have an autogenerated email for the same which contains the earlier LWD.
+I have an autogenerated email for the same, which contains the earlier LWD.

 On my last working day, I received an email for separation formalities stating, "As per our records, today is your last working day with the organization."